cedricmillet/typescript-eventbus/README.md

 ### register(eventName)

-Declare a new event by string `eventName`
+Declare a new event by `eventName`

 ### clear()